-How to Protect Your Separate Property in Divorce
+(Video) How to Protect Your Separate Property in Divorce: Part I

-You can do most estate planning, asset protection, and business entity planning and structuring in a way that protects any separate property interests that you may have.
+You can do most estate planning, asset protection, and business entity planning and structuring in a way that protects any separate property interests that you may have during your divorce in Texas.
 The problem arises when working with an attorney who does not even know you have separate property, or when you are working with an attorney who does not specialize in an area of law that deals with separate and community property rights.
-Your business lawyer may be the best in the state at structuring an asset purchase agreement for your separate property company but may have no idea how a covenant not to compete being part of that transaction can impact your separate property rights.
+Your business lawyer may be the best in Texas at structuring an asset purchase agreement for your separate property company but may have no idea how a covenant not to compete being part of that transaction can impact your separate property rights.

 Clint: You may already know that Texas is a community property state.
 Everything that you own and that your spouse owns, regardless of when you acquired it, is presumed to be community property.
 But if you can prove something as your separate property, then you will have important and valuable rights.
 This is part one of several videos where I’m going to cover ways that you can lose your separate property.
 But first, a quick refresher, your separate property is property that you owned before marriage, property that you received as a gift before or during your marriage, property that’s an inheritance, and recoveries for personal injuries.
 The main right that you have regarding your separate property, if you can prove something is your separate property, is that not even a judge in a divorce case can take it away from you, and not even a judge in a probate proceeding after you die can change what you properly decided to do with your separate property before you died.

 Woman: Can I lose my separate property if I use it to set up a company?